stargate-bukkit/Stargate-Bukkit/README.md

 #### [Version 0.6.10]
  - Added Register support as opposed to iConomy
 #### [Version 0.6.9]
- - Added UTF8 support for lang files (With or without BOM)
+ - Added UTF8 support for chosenLanguage files (With or without BOM)
 #### [Version 0.6.8]
  - Fixed unmanned carts losing velocity through gates
  - /sg reload now properly switches languages
 #### [Version 0.6.7]
- - Added lang option
+ - Added chosenLanguage option
  - Removed language debug output
- - Added German language (lang=de) -- Thanks EduardBaer
+ - Added German language (chosenLanguage=de) -- Thanks EduardBaer
 #### [Version 0.6.6]
  - Added %cost% and %portal% to all eco* messages
  - Fixed an issue when creating a gate on a network you don't have access to